Frank Gadsby: Career

 Prior to becoming a professional diver, Gadsby was a fishmonger and publican, holding the licence for various public houses around Nottingham, including the Albany Hotel and the Black's Head.
 He would frequently participate in swimming competitions around mainland Europe, as well as being known around British seaside resorts, particularly in Skegness where he dived from Skegness Pier several thousand times.

 During the early 1900s, he was a member of the Nottingham Swimming Club's water polo team, and reportedly defeated previously unbeaten world champion swimmer J. A. Jarvis in 1904 during the 440 yard King's Cup Race in front of the King and Queen; the Queen sent a lady-in-waiting to Gadsby to enquire how he lost a leg, which he considered a "kindly thought".
-Gadsby declared himself bankrupt in 1913, explaining that his earnings at that time were dependent upon public generosity and weather conditions during his dives, with earnings ranging from £5 to as little as 10 shillings.
 In 1911, he owed £300 in unpaid debts and had £180 in cash, which he said he would not use to pay his debts as he "did not like to pay one without paying the lot".
 The official receiver during his cross-examination suggested that Gadsby's circumstances were the result of an extravagant lifestyle.
+Gadsby declared himself bankrupt in 1913, explaining that his earnings at that time were dependent upon public generosity and weather conditions during his dives, with earnings ranging from £5 to as little as 10 shillings.

 Later in September 1913, he swam 13 miles from Formby to Southport Pier, which was described by a local newspaper as being "a remarkable swimming performance", covering most of the distance by trudgen stroke with water of a low temperature.
 Gadsby was accompanied by a dinghy and went a mile off course around a third of the way into his swim due to the tide.
 He previously swam from Hastings to Eastbourne, which he considered to have been easier due to calmer tides.

 In 1920, he was reportedly a swimming instructor on the Cunard Line Imperator, at a time when he was described by The Wichita Beacon as having "achieved a world reputation as a swimmer".
-He was later described by The Leicester Mail in 1927 as being "the champion one-legged swimmer and diver of the world".
+In 1924, he was fined 5 shillings by a court in Skegness, having been stopped by a police inspector due to having no light on his bicycle.
+Gadsby did not attend court, claiming he was engaged in a performance.
+He was described by The Leicester Mail in 1927 as being "the champion one-legged swimmer and diver of the world".
 He became the diving and swimming master at Butlin's seaside resorts around 1946.